apstrand/nokit-perseverance-rover/docs/About.md

 ---
-title: About Perseverance Rover
+title: About
+permalink: /projects/perseverance/about
+layout: default
+parent: Perseverance
 ---
-# About
+# About perseverance